New observations reveal Crab Nebula's polarised emissions for first time

 “Neutron stars are fascinating objects,” Pearce says.
 “The Crab pulsar rotates around an axis 30 times per second producing flashes of X-rays – a sort of cosmic lighthouse.
 The X-rays arise from the acceleration of electrons in intense magnetic fields (10 trillion times stronger than the earth’s magnetic field), up to energies typically a hundred times higher than obtainable at the LHC accelerator.”

-sheds new light on the pulsar through novel measurements conducted by a balloon-borne telescope, PoGO+ (“PoGO plus”), flown at the top of the atmosphere in summer 2016.
+The article in Scientific Reports sheds new light on the pulsar through novel measurements conducted by a balloon-borne telescope, PoGO+ (“PoGO plus”), flown at the top of the atmosphere in summer 2016.

 Just like visible light or radio waves, X-rays are electromagnetic and they can be polarised, or in other words, the electric field can oscillate in a specific plane.
 Usually, the polarisation cannot be measured by X-ray telescopes, so researchers miss out on some of the information carried by these X-ray messengers, Pearce says.
 The PoGO+ mission was developed specifically to measure the polarisation of X-rays from the Crab and other celestial bodies, with the aim of opening a new observational window on these objects.